-With these caveats, we otherwise understood the second question to be asking whether if, on a per-tumor-sample basis, there is an association between the probability of each KRAS allele (estimated from the mutations found in the tumor sample) and the observed KRAS allele (the mutation actually acquired by the tumor).
+Perhaps a related question is whether if, on a per-tumor-sample basis, there is an association between the probability of each KRAS allele (estimated from the mutations found in the tumor sample) and the observed KRAS allele (the mutation actually acquired by the tumor).
 To address this, we analyzed the probabilities of the KRAS alleles in each tumor sample via two methods: 1) comparing the probability of obtaining a certain KRAS allele between tumor samples that obtained the specific KRAS allele and other tumor samples and 2) determining the extent to which the probabilities were predictive of the obtained KRAS allele.
 For most KRAS alleles, there was no difference between the probability of obtaining a specific KRAS mutation in tumor samples observed to have the allele compared to tumor samples with a different KRAS allele (Fig. 2b).
 The two instances where this was not the case were with G12V in COAD and G12C in LUAD, where each KRAS allele had a greater probability of occurring in tumor samples that actually obtained the mutation compared to other tumor samples.
 Regarding the second analysis, we measured what fraction of tumor samples with a KRAS mutation had the observed allele predicted as the most probable (“sensitivity” or “true positive rate”) (Fig. 2c).
 For comparison, we calculated the same statistic for tumor samples without the given KRAS allele (“false positive rate”).
 To clarify with an example, we compared the fraction of PAAD KRAS G12D samples with the G12D allele as the most likely KRAS mutation to the fraction of other PAAD tumor samples with G12D predicted as the most likely mutation.
 The results indicated that the probabilities of the KRAS alleles as estimated from the exome/genome mutations were poor predictors of what allele would be obtained; only G12C in LUAD was correctly predicted in over 40% of the LUAD KRAS G12C tumor samples.
 Otherwise, the KRAS alleles were correctly predicted at very low rates, and there was little difference between the true positive and false positive rates in most cases.
 More discussion of the results are included in the manuscript along with a detailed update of the Methods section.

 (2) Figure 2 shows the predicted frequencies of KRAS alleles are different from observed frequency without a convincing explanation – please discuss/explain in some detail.

-The additions made to address the previous question provide additional explanation of this result.
-Briefly, the new analysis demonstrates that, on average, each tumor sample was equally likely to obtain each KRAS allele compared to other samples of the same cancer type.
-Taken together with the results of Fig. 2a (previously the only panel of Fig. 2), this indicates that other factors determine the distribution of KRAS alleles.
-We believe these other factors are primarily the interactions between the distinct biological properties of each mutant KRAS and the pre-existing signaling context of the tissue-of-origin.
+We discuss this issue in the section “The KRAS alleles have distinct comutation networks” (p.10).
+We think that biological selection is driving the allele selection and, in particular, that the interactions between the distinct biological properties of each mutant KRAS and the pre-existing signaling context of the tissue-of-origin play a key role.
 In other words, some KRAS alleles are stronger cancer drivers than others in different tissues and this, along with the active mutagenic processes, determines the frequency at which the KRAS alleles are observed in each cancer.

 (3) Please detail how the probability of each mutational signature to have caused the KRAS mutation in a tumor sample is calculated.
 The statistical analysis for the association between KRAS mutations and mutational signatures needs to be provided.